8 ways to make your home loan more affordable

 Do remember to decide wisely by weighing the pros and cons of your home loan before refinancing or repricing.
 Spend some time to think about whether a fixed or variable rate loan would fit your objective.
 Make sure that you are financing to lower your interest rate and not to increase your interest rate.

-If you were to switch from a HDB home loan to a bank loan, it would be impossible to switch back to a HDB home loan if you have any second thoughts in the future, so give yourself some time to ponder over it.
+If you were to switch from a HDB home loan to a bank loan, it would be impossible to switch back to a HDB home loan should you have any second thoughts in the future, so give yourself some time to ponder over it.

 In addition, by taking a loan from HDB, there won't have any early redemption penalties and fees.
 However, the fees related to a bank loan would vary from bank to bank, so it is vital to check if the potential interest savings are higher than the switching costs.